 The structure of our communities discourages the formation of bonds with others, and, not surprisingly, the likelihood of suicide increases at the same time.
-In the United States today, the highest suicide rates can be found in sparsely populated states like Alaska, New Mexico, Montana, Idaho, and Wyoming (Centers for Disease Control and Prevention, 2014b).
+In the United States today, the highest suicide rates can be found in sparsely populated states like Alaska, New Mexico, Montana, Idaho, and Wyoming (Centers for Disease Control and Prevention, 2019e).
 Exhibits 1.2a and 1.2b show this pattern.
 These states tend to have a larger proportion of new residents who are not part of an established community.
 People tend to be more isolated, less likely to seek help or comfort from others in times of trouble, and therefore more susceptible to suicide than people who live in more populous states.
 It's worth noting that sparsely populated rural areas also have higher rates of gun ownership than other areas of the United States.
-Over 70% of suicides in rural counties in the United States are committed with firearms (Butterfield, 2005).
+More than half of the rural youths who kill themselves do so with a firearm.
+Indeed, gun suicides in general are three times more common in rural areas than in urban areas (Beck, 2015b).

 Durkheim also felt, however, that another type of suicide (what he called altruistic suicide) is more likely when the ties to one's community are too strong instead of too weak.
 He suggested that in certain societies, individuality is completely overshadowed by one's group membership; the individual literally lives for the group, and personality is merely a reflection of the collective identity of the community.
 In some cases, commitment to a particular political cause can be powerful enough to lead some people to take their own lives.
 In India, the number of politically motivated suicides doubled between 2006 and 2008.
-For example, 200 people have taken their own lives in support of efforts to establish a separate state, Telangana, in southern India (Polgreen, 2010).
+For example, a few years ago 200 people took their own lives in support of efforts to establish a separate state, Telangana, in southern India (Polgreen, 2010).
 Spiritual loyalty can also lead to altruistic suicide.
 Some religious sects require their members to reject their ties to outside people and groups and to live by the values and customs of their new community.
-When members feel that they can no longer contribute to the group and sustain their value within it, they may take their own lives out of loyalty to group norms.
+When members feel that they can no longer contribute to the group and sustain their value within it, they may take their own lives out of loyalty to cultural expectations.